Mariam Jashi

-Work Experience
+Work experience

 Currently, Mariam Jashi serves as the Regional Chair for Eastern Europe and Central Asia of the Global Parliamentarians Network UNITE leading advocacy and inter-parliamentarian dialogue on global health agenda vis-à-vis 2030 Sustainable Development Goals (SDGs).

-In 2017–2018 Dr. Jashi was elected as the President of the Leading Group Secretariat on Innovative Financing for Development, hosted by the Ministry of Europe and Foreign Affairs of France (2017–2018).
+In 2017–2018 Jashi was elected as the president of the Leading Group Secretariat on Innovative Financing for Development, hosted by the Ministry of Europe and Foreign Affairs of France (2017–2018).
 In this capacity she chaired high-level meetings on Innovative Financing on the margins of 72nd and 73rd Sessions of the UN General Assembly and co-authored TISIFF Recommendations – a global roadmap for narrowing SDG funding gap through innovative funding platforms.

 In 2016–2019 Jashi was the elected Majoritarian Member of Parliament, Chairperson of the Education, Science and Culture Committee, Member of the Parliamentary Committee for Health and Social Affairs and Member of the Gender Equality Council of the Parliament.
 As the Committee Chair Dr. Jashi led and successfully negotiated legislative amendments for inclusive education of children and youth, distance education for prisoners and Vocational Education and Training.

 In November 2019 Georgia's ruling party failed to fulfill its declared commitment towards Constitutional and election reforms that would ensure broader political pluralism and stronger democratic institutions in the country.
 On this background Mariam Jashi left the Georgian Dream Party and became the Chair of the first Parliamentary Fraction of Independent members of parliament.

-In June 2020 with fellow Parliamentarians, Jashi co-founded a new opposition party – the Solidarity Alliance of Georgia and is the Secretary-General of the political union.
+In June 2020 with fellow Parliamentarians, Jashi co-founded a new opposition party – the Solidarity Alliance of Georgia and is the secretary-general of the political union.
 As the leader of Independent MPs Fraction of the Parliament, Mariam Jashi and her colleagues secured critical votes for the Constitutional and Election reforms in 2020 for greater political pluralism and strengthening of democratic institutions in Georgia.